Now Providing DBT treatment to adults and Teens!

 kate@montanadbt.com

-Kate Spencer received her Master in Social Work degree in 2022 from Walla Walla University.
+Kate Spencer is a Licensed Clinical Social Worker and received her Master in Social Work degree in 2022 from Walla Walla University.
 She started her career in the mental health field in 2014 where she utilized attachment and behavioral modification strategies at a therapeutic group home serving teenagers.
 She then transitioned to working with adults in an intensive outpatient program providing case management and stabilization services.
 Prior to coming to Montana DBT Associates full-time, Kate provided therapeutic services to children in elementary school settings.

-Kate has completed Dialectical Behavior Therapy Foundational Training through the Behavioral Tech Institute.
+Kate has completed Dialectical Behavior Therapy Foundational Training through the Behavioral Tech Institute in 2023 and DBT for Adolescents and Families in 2025.
 Kate has been co-facilitating adult and teen DBT skills groups since 2021.

 Kate is committed to providing evidence-based treatments to ensure she is providing the most effective care for her clients.
 She approaches treatment by ensuring a mutual relationship is formed between her and her client.
 Laying this groundwork is vital for behavior change.
 She utilizes a solutions-focused lens where she and the client are focused on cognitive and behavioral change to reach the client's identified goals.